Resources

 Payment Processing

-AccelPay handles sales tax calculation, filing, and remittance automatically.
-Because the retailer is the merchant of record, tax obligations flow through the retailer's existing state registrations.
+As the marketplace facilitator AccelPay calculates and remits the sales tax on behalf of the fulfillment partners to every state it has nexus automatically.
 Brands do not need to register for sales tax in each shipping state, which significantly reduces compliance overhead.

 AccelPay automatically splits mixed carts at checkout.
 The alcohol portion routes through the licensed retailer network; the merchandise portion ships directly from the brand using ShipStation or a connected 3PL.
 The customer receives two separate shipments.
 No manual intervention is required from the brand team.